charlietriplett/OpenA11yEngineer/_checklist-web/image.md

     Nothing, images should not be focusable unless they are part of a control
   arrow-keys: |
     The alt text of the image

+mobile:
+  swipe: |
+      The screenreader reads the alt text

+screenreader:
   name:  |
     The content of the image should be clear
   role:  |
     Identifies itself as an image
   group: |
     n/a
   state: |
     n/a

-mobile:
-  swipe: |
-      The screenreader reads the alt text
 ---

 ## Code examples